 While Malbec remains the country’s most recognized grape variety, the country also offers a mixture of reds in the way of Bonarda, Syrah, Cabernet Sauvignon and Pinot Noir, amongst others.
-When it comes to whites, Argentina is renowned for its aromatic Torrontés, but has also gained recognition for its Chardonnays and Sauvignon Blancs.
+When it comes to whites, Argentina is renowned for its aromatic Torrontés, but it has also gained recognition for its Chardonnays and Sauvignon Blancs.
+(Learn more in "How Malbec Came to be Argentina's New World Signature Wine.")

 Argentina's Climate is Perfect for Wine Growing